-Yes, if that major and catalog year have been built in STAN Planner.
-Minors have not yet been built in the STAN Planner.
+Yes, if that major/minor and catalog year have been built in STAN Planner.
 The overview page of the planner will indicate which majors/minors are being accounted for in STAN Planner.

 Yes.
 STAN Planner utilizes transfer and test credit and related course information from the student’s STAN Degree Progress.

 Yes, course substitutions are accounted for in STAN Planner and are removed from the planned courses in the roadmap.
 Approved substitutions should be submitted to Enrollment Services using the Substitution for (Waiver of) Departmental Degree Requirement form.

 Tip: If you know a substitution has been submitted, but has not been processed, you may use the ‘Remove’ feature to move the requirement to the ‘Manually Removed Courses’ section at the bottom of the plan.
 Once the substitution is processed, the requirement will be satisfied and no longer appear in the "Manually Removed Courses" section of the STAN Planner.

 STAN Planner will be updated and maintained regularly to reflect curriculum changes in degree requirements as approved and reflected in the catalog.
 Academic policies are reflected in STAN Planner when possible, but students and advisors are encouraged to review the STAN Degree Progress regularly.

 If an error or omission is identified, the department chair should submit an email to email@example.com